marloestacx/progressive-web-apps-2122/README.md

 ## Client side vs Server side

+I noticed that with server side rendering the page loads faster than with client side.
+When JavaScript is turned off the page still shows the data.

 ## Critical Rendering Path
 I've implemented some optimalisations to make the app even faster and better.